SiriusXM Satellite Radio (info for techies)

 within an inverted cone shaped area shown in the instructions (or

-- I did not want to drill any holes into the exterior of my house so I
+- I did not want to drill any holes into the exterior of my residence so I

 used two pieces of scrap lumber to manufacture a small wooden "T".
 The